 Beyond the seminars, the total Washington experience is an educational one for participants.
 There’s a lot to do and see on your own, from lunches on Capitol Hill, to Georgetown at night, to hours spent exploring one of Washington’s many monuments and historic museums.
 The city will be our classroom.

 Each participant is responsible for his or her own transportation to and from Washington.
-The D.C. transit system (METRO and bus) is the ideal way to travel between events, although students are permitted to bring and use their own cars.
+We use the Washington METRO system to travel between events, although students are permitted to bring their own cars.
 Parking fees at CUA run roughly $35 per week.

 Scholarship funds are available for students who otherwise would not be able to afford tuition costs in order to make sure students are not turned away from the program because of need.
 The Washington Minimester Scholarship can support between 50 and 100% of tuition for up to three students depending on the number of applications.
 Awards are based on demonstrated need.
 Students may apply for a Washington Minimester Scholarship when applying to the program.